Vilax/ScipionTomoTutorial_HIV/guideMarkdown.md

 **Plugin**: [scipion-em-imod](https://github.com/scipion-em/scipion-em-imod)

 The CTF-corrected tilt series will be the input data for a later tomogram reconstruction.
 Up to this step we have worked with the full-size tilt series (binning 1).
-IF the tomograms are reconstructed at bin 1, they will be very heavy.
+If the tomograms are reconstructed at bin 1, they will be very heavy.
 To safe disc and enhance the SNR of the tomogram the tilt series will be binned in a factor 4.
 The protocol `imod - preprocess tilt series` allows to perform different preprocessing operation on the tilt series, as binning or adjusting the gray values.
 In this case a binning 4 will be applied

 ![imodTsPreprocess](imodTsPreprocess.png)